-Few doors down the Artic Brotherhood Hall is the Red Onion Saloon.
+Few doors down the Arctic Brotherhood Hall is the Red Onion Saloon.
 It was one of the famous bordellos during the Golden Rush hours.
-Across the street you can see another famous saloon, the “Soapy” Smith Parlor.
+Across the street, you can see another famous saloon, the “Soapy” Smith Parlor.

 Jefferson Randolph “Soapy” Smith Parlor

 This saloon was owned by of one of the most famous criminals in town: “Soapy” Smith.
 His nickname “Soapy” found its origin in one of its tricks and ruses back in Denver.
 In 1879, he opened a soaps shop.
 In order to increase sales, he hid some bar of soaps with $10, $20 or even $50 dollars bills inside.
 “Soapy” Smith arrived in Skagway in 1898, fleeced and terrorized people with his band.
 One of his tricks was to sell telegrams for $5 except that there was no actual telegram line…He was fatally shot in 1898 during a gunfight.
 Nowadays this parlor has been converted into a museum.

 Originally this building, built in 1898, housed the White Pass and Yukon route railroad depot.
 Today it’s converted into the visitor center.
 You will find exhibits and information on the buildings in town.

 Hell on Earth?